-Building a mutually beneficial system for AI models and music licensing has been a bumpy ride.
-A recent partnership between music licensing marketplace SourceAudio and voice AI leader ElevenLabs shows there is a promising way forward, but it won't be an easy road.
-The partners will need to navigate high-volume data needs, ethical issues around scraping the open web for music, and a general mistrust of AI use in creative outputs.
+Creating a mutually beneficial system for AI models and music licensing has been a bumpy ride.
+But a recent partnership between music licensing marketplace SourceAudio and voice AI leader ElevenLabs suggests there’s a promising way forward.

-We spoke with Drew Silverstein, President of AI Strategy for SourceAudio, on his role in combating these challenges and what it means for rights holders.
-Having founded Amper Music, one of the first AI-driven music companies, combined with his experience as a composer, investor, and entrepreneur, Silverstein saw past the adversarial dynamics of AI and music to forge this new path, built on trust, mutual consent, and a framework that puts artists first.
+We spoke with Drew Silverstein, President of AI Strategy at SourceAudio, about his role in tackling these challenges and what it means for rights holders.
+As the founder of Amper Music—one of the first AI-driven music companies—and with experience as a composer, investor, and entrepreneur, Silverstein has been able to look past the adversarial dynamics of AI and music to forge a new path: one built on trust, mutual consent, and a framework that puts artists first.

-- The creator-first framework: SourceAudio's ecosystem is designed to give rights holders complete control, allowing them to choose which ElevenLabs deals are right for them.
-"Rights holders in our ecosystem are always opted out by default," Silverstein said.
-"We present them opportunities on a deal-by-deal basis with the option to opt in to that deal, supplying all the material terms they need to know to make an informed decision."
+- The creator-first framework: SourceAudio’s ecosystem is designed to give rights holders complete control over participation.
+"Rights holders in our ecosystem are always opted out by default," Silverstein explained.
+"We present opportunities deal by deal, supplying all the material terms they need to make an informed decision before opting in."
+This structure ensures artists enter agreements knowingly, with transparency at every step.

 -